javidahmed64592/cyber-query-ai/docs/DOCKER_DEPLOYMENT.md

 **Note:**
 - The container automatically generates an API token and SSL certificates on first run if the `API_TOKEN_HASH` environment variable has not been set.
 - The Ollama service does not automatically pull models - you must manually pull the required models (`mistral` and `bge-m3`) as shown above.
 - By default, docker-compose.yml pulls `ghcr.io/javidahmed64592/cyber-query-ai:latest`.
-Set `CYBER_QUERY_AI_IMAGE` environment variable to use a specific version.
+Set `IMAGE` environment variable to use a specific version.

 ### Building from Source